Gerald Giam

 Gerald Giam Yean Song (born 22 November 1977) is a Singaporean politician.
-A member of the opposition Workers' Party (WP), he has been the Member of Parliament (MP) for the Bedok Reservoir–Punggol division of Aljunied Group Representation Constituency (GRC) since 2020.
-He had previously been a non-constituency MP (NCMP) in the 12th Parliament between 2011 and 2015.
+A member of the Workers' Party (WP), Giam has been the Non-Constituency Member of Parliament (NCMP) between 2011 and 2015.
+He has been the Member of Parliament (MP) for the Bedok Reservoir–Punggol division of Aljunied Group Representation Constituency (GRC) since 2020.

 Education

 Giam was educated at Anglo-Chinese School (Independent) and Anglo-Chinese Junior College.
 He holds a Bachelor of Science in electrical engineering from the University of Southern California and a Master of Science in international political economy from Nanyang Technological University.

 Career

 Giam has worked in various roles in the information technology industry, including as a senior consultant at Avanade and a project manager at MSC Consulting.
 He was also a foreign service officer at the Ministry of Foreign Affairs and a volunteer youth leader in the South West Community Development Council (CDC).
 He was previously a deputy editor at The Online Citizen (TOC).

 Giam is the chief technology officer of an information technology solutions company which he co-founded.
 He is a Registered Management Consultant certified by the Institute of Management Consultants (Singapore).